19 Sep, 2023

 But through trial and error, I’ve learned how to fix these mistakes and boost the performance of my content.

-In this post, I’m going to show you the 7 most common SEO mistakes copywriters make so you can avoid them.
+In this post, I’m going to show you the 7 most common SEO mistakes copywriters make so you have the chance to learn from mistakes and avoid them.

 Let's dive in.